shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 If storing the last error satisfies your needs, you could stop at this point.

-If you want to store all the errors happened, you'll need some function to append errors from one `Covered` instance to another.
-Let's call it `appendErrors`---it's not `Semigroup`'s `append`, since it operates on errors rather than values:
+If you want to store all the errors happened, you’ll need some function to append errors from one `Covered` instance to another.
+Let’s call it `appendErrors`—it’s not `Semigroup`’s `append`, since it operates on errors rather than values:

 ```haskell
 appendErrors